XRPLF/xrpl-dev-portal/docs/tutorials/javascript/trade-on-ledger/use-amm-auction-slot-for-lower-fees.md

 ### solveQuadraticEq

-This helper function is solves the quadratic equation, which you may remember from high-school mathematics.

-The following function implements the quadratic equation in JavaScript:
+This helper function implements the quadratic equation in JavaScript:

 {% code-snippet file="/_code-samples/auction-slot/js/amm-formulas.js" language="js" from="/* Compute the quadratic formula." before="/* Implement the AMM single-asset deposit" /%}